-Open Payments is a federal disclosure program within the Centers for Medicare & Medicaid Services (CMS) that provides visibility into financial relationships between drug and medical device companies, and physicians and teaching hospitals.
+Open Payments is a national disclosure program within the Centers for Medicare & Medicaid Services (CMS) that provides visibility into financial relationships between drug and medical device companies and physicians, and teaching hospitals.

-Beginning in 2021, the program will expand to cover nurse practitioners, physician assistants, clinical nurse specialists, certified registered nurse anesthetists and anesthesiologist assistants, and certified nurse midwives.
+In 2021, the program expanded to include nurse practitioners, physician assistants, clinical nurse specialists, certified registered nurse anesthetists, anesthesiologist assistants, and certified nurse midwives.

 These materials have been created by CMS for your organization to share information regarding Open Payments.

 Use this image on your website or to illustrate a newsletter or magazine article.

 Use this image in your social media posts about Open Payments.

 The program uses data reported by drug and medical device companies to shed light on payments and other transfers of value that take place each year.
 This includes general payments such as:

 Applicable research payments and ownership or investment interests must also be reported.

 As required by the SUPPORT Act (P.L.
 115-271), the Open Payments program expanded in 2021 to include advanced practice nurses and physician assistants.
 This means that drug and medical device companies and their distributors will be required to start reporting relevant payment data to CMS.
 To learn more about what constitutes a reportable payment or transfer of value, visit the Open Payments website.